Storing Personal Passwords in PAM360

 1. Encrypting Personal Passwords

-Follow the below steps to set an encryption passphrase for your Personal tab:
+Follow the steps detailed below to set an encryption passphrase for your Personal tab:

 1. Navigate to the Personal tab.

 2. Enter a complex passphrase.
-Click the tool-tip icon for the passphrase complexity rules.
+Click the Tool-Tip icon to view the passphrase complexity rules.

-3. Enter your passphrase again to confirm it and click Save.
+3. Re-enter your passphrase to confirm it and click Save.

 PAM360 will use this passphrase to encrypt your data.
-Ensure that the passphrase you create is long and obeys the complexity rules for enhanced security.
-Whenever you need to access personal passwords in the Personal tab, you need to supply this passphrase.
-Remember, if you forget your passphrase, there is no way to retrieve your personal data.
+Ensure the passphrase you create is long and adheres to the complexity rules for enhanced security.
+You should provide this passphrase every time you access your passwords from the Personal tab.
+It is important to remember that you cannot retrieve your data if you forget this passphrase.

-Option 1: Use my encryption key and do not store it: If you choose this option, all your passwords will be encrypted using the encryption key you set up below.
-Note that this key will not be stored in the PAM360 database.
-To access your personal passwords you will have to supply this key every time and if you forget this key you will lose all your passwords.
-This is the recommended option for achieving a high level of security for your sensitive personal data.
-In choosing not to store the encryption key, the risk of it getting exposed and compromising your passwords is significantly low.
+1. Use my encryption key and do not store it: If you choose this option, all your passwords will be encrypted using the encryption key you set up below.
+This key will not be stored in the PAM360 database.
+You must supply this key every time you access your personal passwords.
+If you forget this key, you will lose all your passwords.
+This option is recommended for achieving a high level of security for your sensitive personal data.
+By not storing the encryption key in the database, the risk of it being exposed and compromising your passwords is significantly reduced.

-Option 2: Use my encryption key and store it: If you choose this option, all your passwords will be encrypted using the key you supply below and the key will be stored securely in the PAM360 database.
-During the subsequent password retrievals you need not specify the key and it is also not necessary that you remember this key.
+2. Use my encryption key and store it: If you choose this option, all your passwords will be encrypted using the key you supply below, and the key will be stored securely in the PAM360 database.
+During subsequent password retrievals, you do not need to specify the key.
+It is not necessary to remember this key.

-Option 3: Use PAM360's encryption key: All your passwords will be encrypted with the same key as the enterprise passwords.
-You don't have to supply or remember any encryption keys.
+3. Use PAM360's encryption key: Your passwords will be encrypted using the same key as the enterprise passwords, eliminating the need to supply or remember encryption keys.

 2. Storing Personal Accounts

-2. Click the Web Accounts option from the left pane.
+1. Navigate to the Personal tab and select Web Accounts from the left pane.

-3. In the Web Accounts page, click the Add Accounts.
+2. On the Web Accounts page, click Add Accounts.

-4. In the Add Web Account pop-up that appears, enter the following attributes:
+3. In the Add Web Account pop-up window, fill in the following details:

 1. Service Name: Enter the name of the web service.